sandrolenz/M122-AutoMailer/README.md

 ---

-To work, the folder "AutoMailer" has to be copied to `Userprofile\Documents\`
+To work, the folder "AutoMailer" has to be copied to your **Documents** folder!

 pLEaSe dO nOT UsE ThIS pROgrAM aS a SpaMBot